uf-mil/mil/Sonar-Box-To-Do.md

+Creating case for hydrophone board and mounting for hydrophones.

 - [ ] Pick out place for sonar box of sub
 - [ ] Pick out Oring
 - [ ] Tweak design